SardineDude1/NYTBestSellerListGenerator/README.md

 script is run.

-A simple log file is also created which includes information about the success of the query to the API and a time stamp.*
+A simple log file is also created which includes information about the success of the query to the API and a time stamp.

-*A more verbose logging system is currently under development.
+        Note: A more verbose logging system is currently under development.

 # Set Up